resolverworks/namestone-example/README.md

 Pinata is a cloud storage provider that supports pinning content to IPFS.
 We use it to store ENS avatar images.
 Follow [this guide](https://docs.pinata.cloud/frameworks/next-js#setup-pinata-2) to create the relevant API key (it needs Admin permissions).

+### Upstash

+Upstash is a Redis provider that we use for storing allowlisted addresses.
+Customize the allowlist functionality in [src/lib/allowlist.ts](./src/lib/allowlist.ts).

 ## Configuration

 - Change the `parentDomain` in [src/lib/namestone.ts](./src/lib/namestone.ts#L5) to your desired domain.